csaez/mscreen/README.md

 implemented in python, do not expect _high performance_).

 ## Features
-The feature set is quite sketchy at the moment, but here's a quick demo:
+Here's a quick demo of the main features:

 ```python
 import random